 AHPs.
 Furthermore 34% of the respondents indicated that they did not dispose used diapers in the bin, mainly because of poor collection or bins filling up quickly, while just 16% cited cultural reasons to explain the way they disposed disposable diapers.
 Concerning sanitary pads, it was found out that 67.1% of the respondents blamed the city fathers (the municipality authorities) for the way they disposed the pads.
-A further 22% however cited cultural reasons to explain the disposal of diapers and the disposal of pads can be interpreted to mean that culture has more to say about the disposal of diapers.
+A further 22% however cited cultural reasons to explain the way they disposed sanitary pads.
+The difference between the influence of culture on the disposal of diapers and the disposal of pads can be interpreted to mean that culture has more to say about the disposal of sanitary pads than it does about disposal of diapers.